squillero/computational-intelligence/2024-25/contrib/poetry_installation_guide/README.md

 ![](imgs/p6.png)

 You're all done now!
-Try some code and che if all the file works.
+Try some code and check if all the file works.

 ## Credits